remuno-tech/integration-demos/integration/payment-widget/react/README.md

-# Getting Started with Create React App
+# React JS Payment Widget Integration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It demonstrates React JS integration with the Remuno payment widget.
+To run the demo:

+1. `npm install`
+2. `npm start`
+3. Provide an enabled widget API key from the merchant dashboard [Integration / Api](https://remuno.com/merchant/1/api-keys) page.
+4. Provide your merchant ID from the [Account / Merchant profile](https://remuno.com/merchant/1/profile) page.
+5. Click the `Checkout in Crypto` Remuno button to show the payment widget.

+For more details on payment widget integration, visit the [documentation](https://docs.remuno.com/#payment-widget).

 ## Available Scripts